mobilefirstcentury/dotfiles/help/zsh.md

 also use control-R
 ^str1^str2^:G         # replace as many as possible

-# in all of above remember <TAB> will display changed command WITHOUT executing it *N*
+# in all of above remember <TAB> will display changed command WITHOUT executing it

 cd !?ls<TAB>   #get command and parameters of a previous ls command cd !?ls?:*<TAB>   #get (just) parameters of a previous ls command